 What are the Points to Consider While Buying a House in Istanbul?

 Buying a home is a big and important investment.
 Therefore, you may find it difficult to decide which house to buy and under what conditions.
 In this process, you should consider all the details, because even a small mistake made during the trading process can pose significant risks for both the buyer and the owner.

 Things to consider when buying a house are listed below:

-Don’t Buy an Unlicensed Home: License is at the top of the list of things to consider when buying a house.
+Don’t Buy an Unlicensed Home: A license is at the top of the list of things to consider when buying a house.
 In fact, within the scope of the New Consumer Law, which came into force in 2014, it is already forbidden to sell housing in projects that do not have a license.
 However, you should still be careful about this.
 Otherwise, you may invest in a project that will never be completed.
 In addition to the license, you should get information about the construction servitude and the occupancy permit.

 Question Earthquake Risk: Do not forget to question the earthquake risk of the house you are considering buying.
 Houses that are found to be risky in terms of earthquakes are considered within the scope of urban transformation by the law.